aws/aws-sam-cli/designs/per_command_help_text.md

   NEW!
 Sync an AWS SAM Project to AWS.

+  Examples:
+  $ sam sync --code --stack-name {stack} --resource-id \
+  {ChildStack}/{ResourceId}

+  $ sam sync --code --watch --stack-name {stack}

-  By default, the sync command runs a full AWS cloudformation stack update.
+  By default, the sync command runs a full AWS Cloudformation stack update.
 You can specify --code or --watch to switch modes.
 Sync also supports nested stacks and nested stack resources.